Matthave/PersonalTrainer/README.md

 ## Download Repo
-If you want to download my code, you must clone the repository with the command git clone https://matthave.github.io/PersonalTrainer/
+If you want to download my code, you must clone the repository with the command git clone https://github.com/Matthave/PersonalTrainer

+## Launching the application
+After cloning the application you must use the command npm install

+Next:
+npm start